nawrasbaghdadi/stackexample/frontend/challenges/challenge-1.md

 To setup a new connection to the store Redux needs
 - an action creator
 - an action type to dispatch
-- a reducer or an implementation in an existing one
+- a reducer or an implementation inside of existing one
 - a place in the state tree to store the information Make sure to create every piece of code mentioned above.